 As caramel sauce is very sweet, I make a light dough, not too sweet, not too buttery.
 The ingredients of these cookie sticks are flour, butter, little amount of sugar and egg.
 You won’t regret if you try it.
 I strongly recommend this light dough.

-How to Make Caramel & Chocolate Covered Cookie Sticks
+How to Make Caramel & Chocolate Cookie Sticks

 First, I cream the butter and sugar.
 Then I add the egg.
 Later, I add the flour and mix until all incorporated.
 That’s all.
 The dough is ready.
 I keep my dough in the fridge for 20 minutes so I can easily work with it.

-I remove the dough from the fridge and take small pieces of the dough(15grams) and make almost 5 inch (12,5 cm) long sticks.
+Then I remove the dough from the fridge and take small pieces of the dough(15grams) and make almost 5inch (12,5 cm) long sticks.
 I place them on the baking sheet.
 This recipe yields 20 sticks.
-Alternatively, you can divide the dough equally into 20 pieces and make long sticks.
+Alternatively, you can divide the dough equally into 20 pieces and make sticks.

-Everyone who tasted these sticks just loved them, hope you like them too.
-Enjoy!
+Everyone who tasted these sticks just loved them.
+I hope you enjoy them too!